Shorthand-typist: a common job for women before the computer age

 Career progression for a shorthand-typist, if it existed, was to become a secretary.

 A secretary was trained in shorthand-typing and often a promoted shorthand-typist, but she had a more responsible role and was better paid.
-She was expected to answer phones, file, keeping diaries, and be at the beck and call of her boss.
+She was expected to answer phones, file, keep diaries, and be at the beck and call of her boss.
 Much the same job exists today but the job title has changed to Personal Assistant or Administrator.

 Text and images are copyright